 Percentage of POWER House after-school students engage in physical fitness every day.

-Hot and nutritious meals were served to students in after-school programming at POWER House in 2017.
+Hot and nutritious meals were served to students in after-school programming at POWER House since 2016.

 To Contact, click here